-The Board includes Directors with a range of skills including finance and accounting, business (both public companies and private business) and commercial experience, public affairs, law, performance of orchestral music and music education.
+The Board includes Directors with a range of skills including finance and accounting, business (both public companies and private business) and commercial experience, marketing and digital technology, law, performance of orchestral music and music education.
 This experience is set out in their biographies.